HONG KONG, August 31, 2006

-"Jun has helped Lenovo optimize processes and execute an action plan for improvements.
-Key among his accomplishments are establishing and executing an ambitious Lenovo supply-chain re-engineering plan, and making progress in supply-chain network optimization and supply/demand planning synchronization," said Mr. Amelio.
+"Jun has helped Lenovo optimise processes and execute an action plan for improvements.
+Key among his accomplishments are establishing and executing an ambitious Lenovo supply-chain re-engineering plan, and making progress in supply-chain network optimisation and supply/demand planning synchronization," said Mr. Amelio.

 Prior to his position as senior vice president, Global Supply Chain, Mr. Liu, 37, was senior vice president and chief operating officer of Lenovo China, with responsibility for corporate planning and operations.
 Mr. Liu was the architect of the company's PC supply-chain model.
 He also held a broad range of leadership positions in research and development, corporate strategy, the Desktop PC business unit, the Consumer IT business unit, and Integrated Supply Chain.
 He joined Lenovo in 1993.

 Lenovo also announced that Gerry P. Smith, 43, has been appointed senior vice president, Global Supply Chain, effective immediately.
 Mr. Smith will report directly to Mr. Amelio and will be based in Singapore.